 While many nonprofit leaders produce fundraising plans to check off a to-do box, you want more.
+You seek a plan to find a way, stay on track, measure progress, and remind yourself of the next task.
 You want your plan to summarize precisely how your organization will obtain the revenue it needs to survive and thrive.
-You seek plans to help you stay on track, measure progress, and remind you of the next task.

-Here are three criteria to use to transform your strategic thinking into high-quality documents.
-Read these insider secrets and then check your plan.
 Have you created the best plan possible?
+Here are three criteria to transform your strategic thinking into high-quality documents.
+Read these insider secrets, then update your plan to reflect these essentials.

 Valuable fundraising plans first protect current income.
 They invest in donor stewardship and more.
-These plans outline how you will protect all your existing revenue, including government sources.
-For every income stream you enjoy now, how does your plan guide you to keep that stream flowing?
+These plans outline how you will safeguard all your existing revenue, including government sources.
+For every income stream you enjoy now, does your plan guide you on how to keep that stream flowing?

-Perhaps you’ve last fundraising plan weak.
-It showed grand outcomes, but the nonprofit made the same or less than the previous year.
+Perhaps your most recent fundraising plan was weak.
+Maybe it outlined grand outcomes, but the nonprofit made the same or less than the previous year.
 You want more.
 Use the above insider secrets to craft a plan to guide you to reach your revenue goals.